You’re on a walk, and have a great idea, but by the time you figure out where to put it, it’s gone.

 Mobile Capture (iPhone)

-Voice to iCloud — click the link on your phone or Mac, tap “Add Shortcut”
+Voice to Obsidian — click the link on your phone, tap “Add Shortcut”

 Then pick how you want to trigger it: